Siniša Mali

-Siniša Mali (Синиша Мали, [sǐniʃa mâːliː]; born 25 August 1972) is a Serbian economist and politician serving as Deputy Prime Minister of Serbia since 2022 and as Minister of Finance since 2018.
-A member of the Serbian Progressive Party (SNS), he previously served as Mayor of Belgrade from 2014 to 2018, and as the president of the Temporary Council of Belgrade from 2013 to 2014.
+Siniša Mali (Синиша Мали, [sǐniʃa mâːliː]; born 25 August 1972) is a Serbian economist and politician serving as First Deputy Prime minister of Serbia since 2024 and as minister of finance since 2018.
+A member of the Serbian Progressive Party (SNS), he previously served as mayor of Belgrade from 2014 to 2018, and as the president of the Temporary Council of Belgrade from 2013 to 2014.
+Following the dismissal of Rade Basta in June 2023, he also served as acting minister of economy.

 The discovery of plagiarism in Mali's doctoral dissertation was one of the triggers for the anti-government protests leading to the 12-day students' blockade of the university's main building and the decision of the University of Belgrade to revoke his doctorate.
+Believing that his doctorate was unjustly revoked, Mali initiated court proceedings, and in March 2023 the Administrative Court issued a verdict that annulled the decision of the University Senate to revoke his doctorate on technical grounds.
+As of 2025, the university has not complied with the court's order.

 Early life and education

 Siniša Mali was born on 25 August 1972, in Belgrade.
 He graduated from the primary and secondary school – the 5th Belgrade Grammar School.
 In 1995, he completed his undergraduate studies, while in 1998 he received his master's degree at the Faculty of Economics, University of Belgrade.
 During the undergraduate studies, Mali received the award as the student of the generation, and after completing his studies, he received the award for the best undergraduate dissertation.

-He enrolled in doctoral studies in 2020, "Finance" study program, at the Technical University in Košice, Slovakia.
+He enrolled in doctoral studies in 2020, "Finance" study program, at the Technical University of Košice, Slovakia.
 In August 2022, he passed the dissertation exam, which approves the topic for his doctoral thesis.
+He obtained his doctorate in June 2023.

-As a Ron Brown scholar, in 1999, he received his master's degree in finance (Master of Business Administration) from the Washington University in St. Louis, United States of America.
+As a Ron Brown scholar, in 1999, he received his master's degree in finance (Master of Business Administration) from Washington University in St. Louis, United States of America.
 During the studies, Mali worked as an assistant on five courses in the field of business finance.
 After studying, Mali received the award as the best student in the field of finance, as well as the award for being among the top 10 students of the top 20 business schools in the United States that year.